maelfabien/maelfabien.github.io/index.md

 My name is Maël Fabien.
 I currently live in Paris.
 I have a Master in Actuarial Science (HEC Lausanne) and just finished a Specialized Master in Data Science (Telecom Paris).

-I write articles about AI for [Digital Minds](https://www.digitalminds.io/), for [Explorium](https://www.explorium.ai/) and on Medium.
+I started this blog in September 2018.
+Since then, I have published many articles, and I currently write articles about AI for [Digital Minds](https://www.digitalminds.io/), for [Explorium](https://www.explorium.ai/) and on Medium.
 I'm also a Machine Learning instructor at [VivaData](https://vivadata.org/), an AI bootcamp in Paris.

 I currently am a data sciensist intern at [Anasen](https://anasen.com/), a Y-Combinator startup in Paris.
 I'd like to start a PhD in Machine learning related topics (continual learning, private AI, semi-supervised learning...) in 2020.